It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Look at those two things above: one is a can of cola that you know is bad for you, the other is marketed as a “healthy beverage.”

-Don’t fall for the hype: read the label, and break free of the Matrix!
+Don’t fall for the hype: read the label, count your calories, and break free of the Matrix!

 Learn about the food you’re eating.
 You’re an adult, you can take 3 minutes and Google it.